 - We all know how frustrating it is to write your manuscript in Word/LaTeX, go through multiple iterations, make figures in Photoshop/PowerPoint/Illustrator (to which many researchers don’t even have access) and then submit – only to face a very slim chance of your paper even being sent out for review.
 We are working to change this.
 We created Matters to facilitate dissemination of science as it is.
 And we did it in a WYSIWYG (What You See is What You Get) model for you to submit your observation as it is.
 Simply follow our instructions.

 - Figures: You can assemble the figures using our in-house built canvas (accepted: -.jpeg, .gif, .png or .bmp).
 We just ask you to make it small (1-2 MB).
 You will also have the possibility to upload the raw data corresponding to the sub-figures (after you click the “submit now” button in the upper right corner, it will lead you to a page where you can upload raw data).

 - References: In the upper right corner of the submission form, you can find the “insert reference” and you can use this tool to insert references, either from DOIs or cross-ref tools.
 In case you find difficulties in the order of references, just paste the DOIs or PMID (PubMedID) and we will make sure that all your references will be included in your manuscript.

-- Supplementary Information: You can also upload supplementary tables, figures and even scanned lab pages (if it is allowed by your institution).
+- Supplementary Information: You can also upload supplementary tables, figures and even scanned lab pages.
 After you click the “submit now” button on the upper right corner, it will lead you to a page where you can upload supplementary information.

 - In case you face problems, feel free to contact us at firstname.lastname@example.org.